-Golf Shoes for Overseas Golf Courses Footwear needs to be considered when golfing overseas as most golf clubs only allow soft spike shoes.
-Most clubs sell them out there at quite competitive prices and can often have a better range to choose from than at home, depending on the time of year.
+Footwear needs to be considered when golfing overseas as most golf clubs only allow soft spike shoes.
+However, golf shoes have changed over the years and most are now multi-purpose for golf and social.
+Most clubs abroad sell them at competitive prices and can often have a different range to choose from than at home, depending on the time of year.
 Remember to check this before departing on your golf holiday as you may not be allowed to play with the wrong golf shoes.

-Carriage of golf clubs will need to be advised at the time of booking as most charter and low cost airlines apply a charge for transportation of these items.
+Carriage of golf clubs will need to be advised at the time of booking as most charter and low-cost airlines apply a charge for transportation of these items.
 It is also advisable to consider purchasing a golf transportation bag that will protect your golf clubs and golf bag.
 Most golf shops sell these (from £30 upwards) but you may also borrow one from a fellow golfer at your golf club.

-Golf Tee Times Abroad Golf tee times can be requested for which ever time you prefer, however in the high season it is not always possible to confirm your initial requests and alternatives will be offered to you.
-No refunds are issued for golf tee times if cancelled on the same day.
-If you are only a 2 or 3 ball then be prepared to be matched up with other golfers as most course operate a 4 ball playing.
+Golf tee times can be requested for whichever time you prefer, however, in the high season it is not always possible to confirm your initial requests and alternatives will be offered to you.
+No refunds are issued for golf tee times if canceled on the same day.
+If you are only a 2 or 3 ball then be prepared to be matched up with other golfers as most courses operate a 4 ball playing.
 Always make sure you arrive at the golf course at least 30 minutes before the first tee time.

-Golf Weather Overseas Sunshine makes the round of golf feel much better than a rainy day but it’s always good to make sure you have suntan screen with you as well as a good hat and sunglasses.
+Sunshine makes the round of golf feel much better than a rainy day but it’s always good to make sure you have suntan screen with you as well as a good hat and sunglasses.
 If playing later in the year insect repellant is highly recommended as is wet weather gear or at the very least an umbrella.

-Always make sure you have clear instructions how to get to the golf club where your tee time is booked and leave yourself at least 1 hour before tee time to get your self organised.
+Always make sure you have clear instructions on how to get to the golf club where your tee time is booked and leave yourself at least 1 hour before tee time to get your self organised.
 When golfing overseas tee times are very strict and will be given away if you are not there on time.
-Golf course (in particular in Spain) are not always that well sign posted so a sat nav will also help and save time and frustration.
+Golf course (in particular in Spain) are not always that well signposted so a sat nav will also help and save time and frustration.

-Slow Play on Overseas Golf Courses Slow play is not accepted on most courses overseas in particular Turkey, Portugal and Spain and the golf marshall will give warnings if he feels that your play is slow.
+Slow play is not accepted on most courses overseas in particular Turkey, Portugal, and Spain and the golf marshall will give warnings if he feels that your play is slow.
 If slow play persists they can ask you to leave the course so remember don’t hang around!
 Keep up with the group in front of you.

-Golf GPS If you play with a golf GPS at home then don’t forget to load up the overseas courses before you go and to take the charger with a relevant adapter to allow you to charge in resort.
+Golf GPS If you play with a golf GPS at home then don’t forget to load up the overseas courses before you go and to take the charger with a relevant adapter to allow you to charge in the resort.